Daniel-Mietchen/events/3rd-BEXIS-2-User-and-Developer-Conference.md

 # About

 This file is a contribution to the [3rd BEXIS 2 User and Developer Conference](http://fusion.cs.uni-jena.de/bexis2userdevconf2017/) taking place on 16 June 2017 in Jena, with an associated workshop on June 15.
 BEXIS (also BExIS) stands for "[Biodiversity Exploratories Information System](https://www.bexis.uni-jena.de/)" and is a research environment for managing the entire data life cycle for biodiversity data.
-I was invited to give a talk there, which will be presented from this page.
+I was invited to give a talk there, which will be presented from this page on June 15 at 7am UTC.

 # Title